 Go crazy with different textures.
 They will all play together well because they are neutral!

-3. Work in unusual and contrasting shapes.
+3. Incorporate unusual and contrasting shapes.

 4. Add a bit of black.